Fine Art

 日本語: スペックガゼル

-Speke's Gazelle (Gazella spekei) is the smallest of the gazelle species.
-It is confined to the horn of Africa where it inhabits stony brush, grass steppes, and semi deserts (Kingdom 1982, 1997).
-This species has been sometimes regarded as a subspecies of the dorcas gazelle though this is now widely disregarded (Groves 1969).
-Severe habitat fragmentation means it is now impossible to assess the natural migratory or nomadic patterns of G. spekei.
-(East 1996).
-Its numbers are under threat, and despite an increase in population it was announced by the IUCN in 2007 that its status had risen from vulnerable to endangered.
-Captive population is maintained, and the wild population exists in the lower ten thousands.
-This Gazelle is currently (2008) classified as endangered under the IUCN Red List.
+Speke's gazelle (Gazella spekei) is the smallest of the gazelle species.
+It is confined to the Horn of Africa, where it inhabits stony brush, grass steppes, and semi deserts.[2]
+This species has been sometimes regarded as a subspecies of the Dorcas gazelle, though this is now widely disregarded.[3]
+Severe habitat fragmentation means it is now impossible to assess the natural migratory or nomadic patterns of G. spekei.[4]
+Its numbers are under threat, and despite an increase in population, the IUCN in 2007 announced its status had changed from vulnerable to endangered.
+A captive population is maintained, and the wild population exists in the lower tens of thousands.
+As of 2008, this gazelle is classified as endangered under the IUCN Red List.

-Speke's Gazelle is named after John Hanning Speke, an English explorer of Central Africa.
+Speke's gazelle is named after John Hanning Speke, a British explorer of Central Africa.

 References